pablobender/vim-mrspec/README.md

 ## Requirements

-MRSpec is a pure vimscript plugin, but only make sense if you are working a ruby/rspec project.
-So you need be able to run `rspec` on your terminal.
+MRSpec is a pure vimscript plugin, but only make sense if you are working on ruby/rspec project.
+So you need be able to run `rspec` on your terminal for your project.

+## License

+MIT